Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 7950 should in theory perform quite a bit faster than the Geforce GTX 680 overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 7950 should theoretically be a lot better than the Geforce GTX 680 in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison